 The most comprehensive, informative, and practical book ever written about speed for the martial arts.

-Detailed and in-depth but written in plain-spoken language with a coach-like tone and an emphasis on achieving maximum results.
+Detailed and in-depth but written in plain-spoken language with a coach-like tone and an emphasis on maximum results.
 There is useful speed on nearly every page that can be put to work in your sparring, competition, and self-defense right now.
 Then there are advanced concepts that can fuel a lifetime of speed development.

 • No bogus methods.

 • No useless drills.

 • No endless pages of step-by-step photos.